|K1USN Radio Club|

 Several members of the K1USN Radio Club, who are also members of the CW Operators’ Club (CWops), are starting a new one-hour slow speed CW “contest,” the SST.

 For those who prefer a more leisurely CW pace or are new CW operators or contesters, this just might be what you're looking for!Thank you to all who took our participation survey.
 We appreciate your input.
-We now have a Date and Time for our weekly SST:
+Our weekly SST take place on:

 |K1USN SST RULES||K1USN SST FAQ||Using 3830Scores.com|